- CrashPlan for Home

 - Record the other computer's Internal address and External address.

 telnet to diagnose the network connection between the two computers.

 On your computer:

 - Open a command prompt.
-(On a Windows computer, you must turn on Telnet before you can use it.)
+(On Windows or macOS High Sierra 10.13, you must turn on Telnet before you can use it.)

 - Windows 10 and Windows 8: Start > All Apps > Windows System > Command Prompt